M66B/FairEmail/FAQ.md

 ## Frequently requested features

 * Swipe left/right to go to previous/next message: besides that swiping left/right is already being used to move messages to archive/trash, swiping also selects message text, so this will not work reliably.
+You can use the bottom navigation bar instead.
+* Automatically go to the next message on deleting a message: since the 'next' message can either be an older or a newer message this would be confusing.
+You can disable auto closing in the advanced options and use the bottom navigation bar instead.
 * Rich text editor: besides that very few people would use this on a small mobile device, Android doesn't support a rich text editor and most rich text editor open source projects are abandoned.
 * Widget to read e-mail: widgets can have limited user interaction only, so a widget to read e-mail would not be very useful.
 Moreover, it would be not very useful to duplicate functions which are already available in the app.
-* Executing filter rules: filter rules should be executed on the server because a battery powered device with possibly an unstable internet connection is not suitable for this.
 * Resize images: this is not a feature directly related to email and there are plenty of apps that can do this for you.
 * Calendar events: opening the attached calendar file should open the related calendar app.
+* Executing filter rules: filter rules should be executed on the server because a battery powered device with possibly an unstable internet connection is not suitable for this.
-* Snooze/send timer: snoozing and delaying sending is not supported by [IMAP](https://en.wikipedia.org/wiki/Internet_Message_Access_Protocol).
+* Snooze/send timer: basically the same as executing filter rules.
+Snoozing and delayed sending is not supported by [IMAP](https://en.wikipedia.org/wiki/Internet_Message_Access_Protocol).
+You could move messages to a "to do" folder instead.
 * Badge count: there is no standard Android API for this and third party solutions might stop working anytime.
 For example *ShortcutBadger* [has lots of problems](https://github.com/leolin310148/ShortcutBadger/issues).
 You can use the provided widget instead.
 * Switch language: although it is possible to change the language of an app, Android is not designed for this.
 Better fix the translation in your language if needed, see [this FAQ](#user-content-faq26) about how to.
 * Select identities to show in unified inbox: this would add complexity for something which would hardly be used.